cloudfour/transition-hidden-element/README.md

 ## Why was this created?

 To [properly hide elements from all users including screen reader users](https://cloudfour.com/thinks/see-no-evil-hidden-content-and-accessibility/), elements should be hidden using the `hidden` attribute.
-However, these techniques prevent elements from being transitioned.
+However, this prevent elements from being transitioned.
 If you'd like to transition these elements you'll need  to use JavaScript to do so.
-This utility wraps this JavaScript into a small, easy-to-use module.
+This utility wraps that JavaScript into a small, easy-to-use module.

 ## How it Works

 ### Showing Elements

-To allow transitions when showing an element we perform a few steps:
+To allow transitions when showing an element the utility performs a few steps:

-1. Remove the `hidden` attribute
+1. Remove the `hidden` attribute.
-2. Trigger a browser reflow
+2. Trigger a browser reflow.
-3. Apply a class to trigger the transition(s)
+3. Apply a class to trigger the transition(s).

 ### Hiding Elements

+To allow transitions when hiding an element the utility performs a few steps:

 1. Remove a class to trigger the transition(s).
 2. Wait for all transitions to complete.
-3. Add the `hidden` attribute
+3. Add the `hidden` attribute.

 ### Animated Children